-Like I said, I use these for activities like Coins BINGO, Articulation Find It Games, fine motor worksheets etc. I also use them for my schedule.
+Like I said, I use these for activities like my 50 States Worksheets, Coins BINGO, fine motor worksheets etc. I also use them for my schedule.
 I always break down the steps for the whole 30 minutes, but my students do not necessarily need individually cut out icons (on the rare occasion they do, I use the pockets).
 And I’ve never once repeated a schedule so there’s no need to trap it in plastic until the end of time.

 Most of mine are from Trainer’s Warehouse linked above but I know some schools have approved vendors so these 3M Display Pockets from Amazon are similar.
-I have both kinds and these work too, they’re just a little flimsier.
+I have both kinds and these work great too, they’re just a little flimsier.

 3. Bookmark Sleeves